WHO indicates critical phase of pandemic could end this year

 The UN expects that by mid-2022, 70% of the world’s population will be vaccinated, and the health agency has asked the authorities to help meet the target.
 However, half of the WHO’s 194 member states have not reached the goal set for the end of 2021: to reach 40% of the population vaccinated.
 In Africa, for example, 85% of the population received only one dose of available immunizations.

-The way in which the countries have dealt with the omnin variant and the effects caused by it also draws increasing attention from WHO experts.
+The way in which countries have dealt with the Ômicron variant and the effects caused by it has also attracted increasing attention from WHO specialists.
 According to Ghebreyesus, despite the feeling that it is a milder strain, last week, one person died every 12 seconds worldwide from the disease, and every three seconds, 100 new cases of infection were recorded.

-“There are different scenarios for how the pandemic could play out and how the acute phase could end, but it is dangerous to assume that the omicron will be the last variant,” he warned.
+“There are different scenarios for how the pandemic might unfold and how the acute phase might end, but it is dangerous to assume that Omicron will be the last variant,” he warned.
 According to him, conditions in the world are “ideal” for new variants to emerge, including more transmissible and virulent ones.
-“It is true that we will live with covid-19 (…), but learning to live with it should not mean that we have to leave the path free.
-It does not mean that we have to accept that 50,000 people die every week due to a disease that we can prevent and recover from”, he emphasized.
+“It is true that we will live with Covid-19 (…), but learning to live with it shouldn’t mean that we have to leave the path open.
+It doesn’t mean that we have to accept that 50,000 people die every week due to a disease that we can prevent and recover from”, he emphasized.

 Eliana Bicudo, a member of the Brazilian Society of Infectious Diseases (SBI), also believes that living with Covid will be lasting.
 “This expectation of viral evolution, with the most serious phase of the pandemic overcoming this year, occurs because we will have many people with a complete immunization regimen, with two, three and possibly four doses of vaccine by the end of 2022.
 But , even so, we will live with this virus and its variants for many years, possibly forever”, he says.